SockDrawer/SockBot/docs/installation.md

 npm install
 ```

-Once this command completes all depenencies of SockBot have been installed.
+Once this command completes all dependencies of SockBot have been installed.

 If you wish you may execute the unit tests for SockBot by executing the following command.
 ```